rhouse/logarithm-puzzle/README.md

 In today's world of computers, calculators, cellphones, etc., nobody uses logarithm tables for doing arithmetic.
-However, not so long ago logarithm tables were indispensible.
+However, not so long ago logarithm tables were indispensable.
 They allowed multiplication to be done by addition, and division to be done by subtraction.
 Even exponentiation was tractable; it could be done by multiplying.  <a href="https://en.wikipedia.org/wiki/Common_logarithm">Here</a> are some examples.